Permitted Development for Householders

 Some extensions and alterations to your home can be carried out without requiring planning permission.
 The Government's Planning Portal website contains advice on your permitted development rights.
 Interactive guides on the planning portal help you explore how to progress common householder projects.

 New legislation came in on 30 May 2013 relating to single storey rear extensions on houses.
-Please click here to find out more about householder prior approvals.
+Find out more about householder prior approvals.

 Even if you meet the conditions you may still need permission if: